September 13, 2021 by Paul G. | Blog, Features, Shield Security

 By default, Shield will log only Alerts, Warnings, and Notices to the database.
 This may not capture all the events you’d like, so you can increase the logging levels as you desire.

-You can independently configure the severity levels for each log destination (DB or filesystem).
+You can independently configure the severity levels for DB log destination.

-An example of how you might configure your logging is to set the DB-based logs to capture Alerts and Warnings, and set your file-based logs to capture the remaining (Notice and Info).
+An example of how you might configure your logging in the DB-based logs to capture Alerts and Warnings.
 It’s generally not a good idea to capture Debug logs unless you actually need them.

 What’s Next For Our Security Activity Log?

-As we’ve alluded to earlier, we can now “send” WordPress security logs to any desired location – either database or log files.
+As we’ve alluded to earlier, we can “send” WordPress security logs to database location.
 This means with future developments, we can send them almost anywhere, such as Slack, IFTTT, Zapier etc.

 Another area of interest is integration with other platforms such as WooCommerce and building out handling for events specific to those platforms.